Developing, monitoring, reviewing and improving national standards

 The team is also responsible for a range of evaluation and audit activities as part of maintaining nationally interoperable capabilities.
 This includes the annual Resilience and Capabilities Survey, evaluation of training effectiveness and audits in response to requests from NHS England, Commissioners or the Association of Ambulance Chief Executives.
 Team members are CQI 9001 qualified auditors.

-NARU maintains several national provisions under its Compliance and Quality Assurance including Service Specifications and the National Safe System of Work.
+NARU maintains several national provisions under its Quality and Improvement commitments, including Service Specifications and the National Safe System of Work.

 The Safe System of Work

-To protect staff and patients during high risk operations, the NARU CQA Team develops and maintains the National Safe System of Work for several specialist capabilities.
+To protect staff and patients during high risk operations, the NARU Quality and Improvement Team develops and maintains the National Safe System of Work for several specialist capabilities.

 Click below to see a summary of the National Safe System of Work.

-“The Compliance and Quality Department’s main focus is on standards.
-Our ‘Compliance’ work involves developing and monitoring standards for specialist Ambulance capabilities.
+“The Quality and Improvement Department’s main focus is on standards.
+Our ‘Quality’ work involves developing and monitoring standards for specialist Ambulance capabilities.

-Our ‘Quality’ work involves continually reviewing and improving those standards, the ultimate aim being to ensure our operations are safe and effective .”Christian Cooper, Head of NARU Compliance and Quality
+Our ‘Improvement’ work involves continually reviewing and improving those standards, the ultimate aim being to ensure our operations are safe and effective.”Christian Cooper, Head of Operations, NARU

 The Proclus SOP App